OutSystems/docs-odc/src/eap/building-apps/ui/self-registration/screen.md

 1. From the **Widget Tree**, delete the container with the label password and input field in the Widget tree for the Signup screen.

-1. From the **Elements** tab, delete the client actions OnTogglePasswordVisibility and LoginOnClick, and the local variables IsPasswordVisible and Password.
+1. From the Elements tab, delete these actions; TogglePasswordVisibility and loginOnClick.
+Then delete these local variables; IsPasswordVisible and Password.

-1. In the **Signup** canvas, click **Login** button and change the text from Log in to `Sign-up` .
+1. In the **Signup** canvas, click the **Login** button and change the text from Log in to `Sign up` .

-1. From the Toolbox, drag a button onto the canvas and place it after the Sign-up button and then name the button `Cancel`.
+1. From the Toolbox, drag a button onto the canvas and place it after the **Sign-up** button and then name the button `Cancel`.

-1. In the Properties panel for the cancel button, select `Common\\Login` from the dropdown for the On Click event.
+1. In the Properties panel for the cancel button, select `Common\Login` from the dropdown for the On Click event.

-1. In the Properties panel for the cancel button under the **Style classes** property, replace the class btn btn-primary with `btn margin-top-base` and change the value for IsFormDefault to No. Then, set the Width property to set Fill in under Styles > Layout.
+1. In the Properties panel for the cancel button under the **Style classes** property set the value for **Is Form Default** to No. Replace the class btn btn-primary with `btn margin-top-base` and set the Width property to set Fill.

     ![Sign-up delete useless code from Login screen.](images/delete-useless-code-odcs.png)